ozendelait/rvc_devkit/README.md

 * converting them to a common format, and
 * creating archives for submission to the individual benchmarks.

+At the moment, the devkits should be regarded as beta versions.
+Please report any issues or suggestions for improvement to Joel Janai (joel.janai at tue.mpg.de).
 Any updates to the devkits will be provided via this repository.

 Notice that using the devkits is not required for participating in the
 challenge: alternatively, algorithms can be manually run on each dataset and results submitted to all benchmarks individually (as long as the same method and